lsst-dm/dm_dev_guide/processes/decision_process.rst

 If there are no requests 24 hours before a given time slot, the meeting will be canceled and the time freed up for other activities.

-If there are conflicting claims to the RFD time slot, the Project Engineer (K-T Lim) will arbitrate.
+If there are conflicting claims to the RFD time slot, the System Architect will arbitrate.

 .. _decision-making-rfd-followup: